-- 2.83 Where one of our MPANs is embedded within a licence exempt distribution network connected to our Distribution System, and difference metering is in place for Settlement purposes and we receive gross measurement data for the boundary MPAN, we will continue to charge the boundary MPAN Supplier for use of our Distribution System.
-No charges will be levied by us directly to the Customer or Supplier of the embedded MPAN(s) connected within the licence exempt distribution network. - 2.84 We require that gross metered data for the boundary of the connection is provided to us.
-Until a new industry data flow is introduced for the sending of such gross data, gross metered data shall: - be provided in a text file in the format of the D0036 MRA data flow; - the text file shall be emailed to Finance.Revenue@gtc-uk.co.uk - the title of the email should also contain the phrase "gross data for difference metered private network". - the text file and the title of the email shall contain the metering reference specified by us in place of the Settlement MPAN, i.e. a dummy alphanumeric reference to enable the relating of the gross metered data to a given boundary MPAN; and - the text filename shall be formed of the metering reference specified by us followed by a hyphen and followed by a timestamp in the format YYYYMMDDHHMMSS and followed by ".txt". - 2.85 For the avoidance of doubt, the reduced difference metered measurement data for the boundary connection that is to enter Settlement should continue to be sent using the Settlement MPAN.
+- 2.84 Where one of our MPANs is embedded within a licence exempt distribution network connected to our Distribution System, and difference metering is in place for Settlement purposes and we receive gross measurement data for the boundary MPAN, we will continue to charge the boundary MPAN Supplier for use of our Distribution System.
+No charges will be levied by us directly to the Customer or Supplier of the embedded MPAN(s) connected within the licence exempt distribution network. - 2.85 We require that gross metered data for the boundary of the connection is provided to us.
+Until a new industry data flow is introduced for the sending of such gross data, gross metered data shall: - be provided in a text file in the format of the D0036 MRA data flow; - the text file shall be emailed to Finance.Revenue@gtc-uk.co.uk; - the title of the email should also contain the phrase "gross data for difference metered private network" and contain the metering reference specified by us in place of the Settlement MPAN; - the text filename shall be formed of the metering reference specified by us followed by a hyphen and followed by a timestamp in the format YYYYMMDDHHMMSS and followed by ".txt". - 2.86 For the avoidance of doubt, the reduced difference metered measurement data for the boundary connection that is to enter Settlement should continue to be sent using the Settlement MPAN.